It’s nice to look back and see how Toronto’s food scene has changed. Let’s take a look at the top overseas restaurants

-2017’s trends brought us bingsu, large fried chicken, crossing the bridge noodles, and charcoal items like ice cream and coffee.
+A lot of the times, food trends are the reasons why overseas restaurants open in Toronto.
+For example, 2017 brought us bingsu, large fried chicken, crossing the bridge noodles, and charcoal items like ice cream and coffee.

-But what I found more interesting was that, in 2017, Toronto was graced by overseas restaurants finally opening a location in the city.
+But what I found more interesting was that, Toronto is graced by overseas restaurants finally opening a location in the city.
 This signals that Toronto is starting to be recognized as a foodie destination.

 As is typical for Torontonians, lineups were obvious during the grand opening as diners want to be one of the first to try these new restaurants.